 - Project planning and budgeting;

-- Project execution, project dash boards and continuation decisions.
+- Project execution, project dashboards and continuation decisions.

 We teach these steps using elements of market-leading project management methods like Prince 2 and PMBOK.
 We discuss each step in the contexts of innovation, transformation or repositioning projects.
+Moreover, in a teamwork assignment, you will have the opportunity to engage in the project management of a real IT project and learn a lot from this experience.

 The third year of your programme consists of a minor semester, in which you can choose your own programme.
 For instance, you can study abroad or take additional modules to deepen your knowledge.
 In the second semester, you will have a module in which you will learn all about leadership, change management, business ethics and governance.
 You will also work on your graduation project.
 See the study programme for the third year.